Our Senior Attendance Champion (the senior leader responsible for the strategic approach to attendance in our school) is:

 If there is no positive signs of improvement following an ‘Attendance Letter 1’ being sent, ‘Attendance Letter 2’ is issued.
 This will ensure that the school and home agree a ‘Raising Attendance Plan’ to improve.

-If Attendance continues to fall and is now below 90%.
-Attendance letter 3 is issued and a meeting is held at the school to discuss how improvements can be made to ensure good attendance.
+If Attendance continues to fall Attendance letter 3 is issued and a meeting is held at the school to discuss how improvements can be made to ensure good attendance.
 Should parents fail to engage with the school (and outside agencies) to improve attendance then the school will refer to their Educational Welfare Officer (EWO) to ensure that school attendance improves.

 Requests for absence (Holidays)